PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 17:05:29
+Last updated: 2024-04-07 17:06:42
-Random Quote: The accident is well under control. - Viktor Bryukhanov
+Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman